matrixorigin/mo_dump/README.md

 # mo_dump
-Generate SQL statements capable of recreating database objects and data.
+MatrixOne supports logical backups through the mo_dump utility. mo_dump is a command-line utility designed to generate logical backups of the MatrixOne database.
+It produces SQL statements that can be used to recreate database objects and data.